-The low vaccination rate, the spread of the variants and the evolution of additional mutations against which the current vaccines may prove ineffective could again result in major disruptions to businesses and markets worldwide.
-Furthermore, the incidence of "breakthrough" infections even among vaccinated individuals have been increasing, resulting in the need for booster doses which could make COVID-19 a long-term infectious disease concern.
+In late 2019, an outbreak of a novel strain of the Coronavirus 2019 Disease (COVID-19) was identified and infections have been found in a number of countries around the world, including the United States.
 The Company's business, results of operations, financial condition and cash flows could be materially and adversely affected.
 Specifically, the Company could experience additional delays in future clinical trial timelines as a result of additional travel and hospital restrictions related to the COVID-19 pandemic and the efforts to mitigate it which may be imposed or could experience supply shortages or manufacturer shutdowns impacting the manufacture of drug substance or drug product, which could also impact clinical trial timelines.
 The condensed consolidated financial statements do not reflect any adjustments as a result of the pandemic.